© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall and vallum between the field boundary west of Coventina's Well and the field boundary at Brown Dikes in wall miles 31 and 32 is a scheduled monument protected by Historic England under reference 1010962.
 View the official record →

-Hadrian's Wall and vallum in wall miles 31 and 32 near Coventina's Well and Brown Dikes is a section of the frontier defences constructed under the Roman Emperor Hadrian in the second century AD.
+Hadrian's Wall is a Roman frontier fortification constructed during the reign of the Emperor Hadrian in the second century AD, extending approximately eighty miles across northern Britain from the Solway Firth to the Tyne estuary.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010962.

 Hadrian's Wall and vallum between the field boundary west of Coventina's Well and the field boundary at Brown Dikes in wall miles 31 and 32 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010962.